midhunkalarikkal/FullDomain/Notes/DSA1.md

 Repeatedly divides the search range in half.
 Compares the middle element with the target:
     If equal → target found.
-    If target is smaller → search left half.
+    If target is smaller → search on left half.
-    If target is larger → search right half.
+    If target is larger → search on right half.
 Reduces the problem size logarithmically each time.
 Time Complexity: O(log n)